+There are three types of agency relationships you should know.
 It is essential to know the distinction between the different types of agents.
 We have discussed exclusive buyer’s agents, but it is worth understanding the other types of agents and which parties they represent.
-There are three types of agency relationships you should know.
-Below we discuss buyer’s agents vs. listing agents as well as dual agents.
+Below we discuss buyer’s agents vs. listing agents and dual agents.

 What is a Buyer’s Agent?What is a Buyer’s Agent?

-As the name suggests, a buyer’s agent represents the home buyer, and that is who they owe a fiduciary duty.
-Therefore, the National Association of Exclusive Buyer Agents comprises solely brokers and agents representing buyers while following a strict Code of Ethics and Standards of Practice.
+As the name suggests, a buyer’s agent represents the home buyer, who they owe a fiduciary duty.
+Therefore, the National Association of Exclusive Buyer Agents comprises brokers and agents representing buyers following a strict Code of Ethics and Standards of Practice.

-In representing a buyer’s interests, a buyer’s agent scours listings searching for those appropriate for their client, schedules showings, and conducts a comps analysis to help you formulate an offer if you like the property.
-They also negotiate the final price and advises you when it is appropriate to move on.
+In representing a buyer’s interests, a buyer’s agent scours listings, searches for appropriate properties for their client, schedules showings, and conducts a comps analysis to help you formulate an offer if you like the property.
+They also negotiate the final price and advise you when appropriate to move on.

 What is a Listing Agent?What is a Listing Agent?

 It is important to remember that the seller has their representation.
 This person is called the seller’s agent or the listing agent.
-The listing agent and seller have a contractual arrangement.
+The listing agent and seller have a contractual listing agreement.
 As a seller, if you do not like your agent or feel they are not doing the job properly, you are stuck with them for some time.
-The only way out before the contract’s expiration is for the seller’s agent to agree to end the relationship.
+Before the contract’s expiration, the only way out is for the seller’s agent to agree to end the relationship.

-The listing agent is seeking the highest price but will consider other factors in consideration of their client’s interest.
+The listing agent seeks the highest price but will consider other factors in their client’s interest.
 These include the buyer’s ability to pass the board’s interview and the strength of their financials.

 What is a Dual Agent?What is a Dual Agent?